wduquette/joe/mdbook/src/extending/packages.md

 A global function is just a [native function](native_functions.md); when the package is installed, each defined global function will be installed automatically into the interpreter using `Joe::installGlobalFunction`.
-The function implementations are typically placed within the `Package` subclass itself, as shown here.
+The function implementations are typically placed within the `JoePackage` subclass itself, as shown here.

 The types are simply [registered types](registered_types.md); when the package is installed, each listed type will be installed automatically into the interpreter using `Joe::installType`.
-The actual proxies can be defined as nested classes in the `Package` subclass, but are more typically defined in their own `.java` files.
+The actual proxies can be defined as nested classes in the `JoePackage` subclass, but are more typically defined in their own `.java` files.

+Finally, a script resource is simply a Joe script found as a resource file in the project's jar file, usually adjacent to the package class that references it.
+At installation, the script resources will be loaded and executed after the global functions and native types.

 ## Installing a Package